Nawaz Sharif: National security and defence policy

 On 9 September 2013, Nawaz proposed a civil-military partnership, and immediately reestablished the National Security Council with Sartaj Aziz as his National Security Advisor (NSA).
 Nawaz also reconstituted the Cabinet Committee on National Security (C^{2}NS), with military representation in the political body.
 According to political scientist and civic-military relations expert Aqil Shah, Nawaz finally did exactly what former chairman joint chiefs Jehangir Karamat had called for in 1998.

-In September 2013, Nawaz announced that Pakistan would open unconditional talks with the Taliban, declaring them stakeholders rather than terrorists.
+In September 2013, Nawaz announced that Pakistan would open unconditional talks with the Pakistani Taliban, declaring them stakeholders rather than terrorists.
 The PML-N's conservative hardliners also chose to blame the US and NATO for causing terrorism in Pakistan.
 However, Pakistani Taliban's Supreme Council demanded a cease-fire, to also include the release of all imprisoned militants and the withdrawal of the Pakistani military from all tribal regions.
 Former and current government officials criticised Nawaz for not providing clear leadership on how to handle the more than 40 militant groups, many of them comprising violent Islamic extremists.

 On 15 September, just six days after Nawaz's proposal for talks with the Taliban, a roadside bomb killed Major-General Sanaullah Khan, a lieutenant colonel and another soldier in the Upper Dir district near the Afghanistan border.
 Taliban spokesman Shahidullah Shahid claimed responsibility for the bombing.
 On the same day, seven more soldiers were killed in four separate attacks.
 In a press release, Chairman joint chiefs General Khalid Shameem Wynne and chief of army staff General Ashfaq Parvez Kayani, who had earlier warned Nawaz not to adopt a surrender strategy, publicly warned the government that the military would not allow the Taliban to set conditions for peace.
 General Kayani stated: "No-one should have any misgivings that we would let terrorists coerce us into accepting their terms."

 Pakistan desires peace and tranquility both within and outside its borders so that the much needed socio-economic development goals are achieved.
 We cannot afford to be distracted in fulfilling our national objectives.
 At the same [time] Pakistan will never compromise on its sovereignty and independence.